valeria-vecchio/TSS-Merge/README.md

 This project was written with Java 11.
 To avoid any problems make sure Java 11 is installed on your machine.
 Otherwise, you can download it [here](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/downloads-list.html).

-Clone this repository to your local machine and open it to the IDE of your choice.
+Clone this repository to your local machine and open it in the IDE of your choice.
 I recommend using [IntelliJ Community Edition](https://www.jetbrains.com/de-de/idea/download/#section=windows) since I am using it to work on this project.

 ### Run the Project